Rank-1 Approximation of Inverse Fisher for Natural Policy Gradients in Deep Reinforcement Learning: NPG Approximation

-Our proof relies on the fact that performance bound given by Lemma \ref{lem: global convergence intro} \cite{liu_improved} and we prove that this result holds with a sample complexity of $KN = \mathcal{O}(\frac{\sigma^2}{(1 - \gamma)^2 \varepsilon^4})$, where $N$ is the number of trajectories per update and $K$ is the number of updates.
+Our proof relies on the fact that performance bound given by Lemma \ref{lem:global-convergence-intro} \citep{liu_improved} and we prove that this result holds with a sample complexity of $KN = \mathcal{O}(\frac{\sigma^2}{(1 - \gamma)^2 \varepsilon^4})$, where $N$ is the number of trajectories per update and $K$ is the number of updates.
 This shows that to get an $\varepsilon$ accurate policy, one needs $\cO (\frac{1}{\varepsilon^2})$ samples, and when the horizon $H$ and number of samples $N$ are large enough, then $\sigma$ can be reduced to arbitrary precision.
+We would like to point out that the non-degeneracy of FIM [Assumption \ref{assump: strong convexity}] and compatible function approximator [Assumption \ref{assump: compatibility of advantage}] are standard assumptions in stationary convergence of PG adapted by \cite{pg_theory-agarwal} and can be realized by gaussian and softmax parametrized policies (See Section B.2 of \cite{liu_improved} and Section 8 of \cite{ding2022global} for further discussion).
+For compatible function approximation the value of $\varepsilon_{bias}$ can be arbitrarily small for neural approximators \citep{wang2019neural} and is exactly zero for softmax parametrized policies \citep{ding2022global}.
 Detailed derivations can be found in Appendix \ref{sec:appendix-proof-sm}.